 We see that the displacement velocity density rearranges to negative values.
 As the density moves below zero, the amplitude of the wave initially increases, after which the density moves gradually toward the equilibrium v = 0.
 The effective strain density does not change signs.
-The values on the boundaries of the domain of computation initially move away from the equilibrium, where all other values gradually move toward the equilibrium $\varepsilon \approx -0.05$.
+The values on the boundaries of the domain of computation initially move away from the equilibrium, where all other values gradually move toward the equilibrium $\varepsilon \approx -0.05$ .
 Because of the boundary condition, the signaling molecule density is fixed at equilibrium on the left boundary of the domain of computation.
-We see that on the right boundary, the density increases in the first days, after which it decreases to the equilibrium c = 0 g/cm3.
-Because of the negative values of the displacement velocity density after 12 hours, the mesh moves to the left.
+We see that on the right boundary, the density increases in the first days, after which it decreases to the equilibrium $c = 0 \,\mathrm{g/cm^3}$ .
+Because of the negative values of the displacement velocity density after 12 h, the mesh moves to the left.
 This is most clear in the fibroblast plot.
-During the simulation, the fibroblast distribution displacements to the left, and values above the equilibrium gradually move toward the equilibrium $N = 10^4$ cells/cm3.
+During the simulation, the fibroblast distribution displacements to the left, and values above the equilibrium gradually move toward the equilibrium $N = 10^4$ cells/cm.
 The fibroblast distribution on the right boundary starts by moving away from the equilibrium as the fibroblasts differentiate to myofibroblasts because of the increased density of signaling molecules.
 After the signaling molecule density is almost zero around the right boundary on day 30, the fibroblast distribution moves toward the equilibrium, reaching it fully around day 400.
-We see the same effect in the myofibroblast plot, where the distribution moves to the left, and moves gradually toward the equilibrium M = 0cells/cm3.
+We see the same effect in the myofibroblast plot, where the distribution moves to the left, and moves gradually toward the equilibrium M = 0 cells/cm.
 Only the values on the right boundary move away from the equilibrium in the first 10 days, because of the differentiated fibroblasts.
-The plot of collagen is like the plot of the effective strain, although the effect of the local displacements seems larger for collagen, and for collagen it takes much longer before the density reaches the equilibrium $\rho = 0.1125$ g/cm3.
-Overall, the model behaves absolutely stable given these stable parameter values.
+The plot of collagen is like the plot of the effective strain, although the effect of the